Is infrared-collinear safe information all you need for jet classification?: The subjet basis

-First, we consider inclusive subjets reconstructed with the anti-k$_T$ algorithm and a fixed jet radius $r<R$.
+First, we consider inclusive subjets reconstructed with the anti-$k_T$ algorithm using the $E$-recombination scheme~\cite{Blazey:2000qt} and a fixed subjet radius $r<R$.
 This approach fixes the maximally allowed size of the reconstructed subjets but the number of subjets varies for each jet.
 We illustrate the distribution of subjets in the $\eta$-$\phi$ plane for three different subjet radii in Fig.~\ref{fig:subjets_illustration}.
 As $r$ is increased, the central subjet contains a large fraction of particles.
-Second, we consider subjets reconstructed with the exclusive $k_T$ algorithm.
+Second, we consider subjets reconstructed with the exclusive $k_T$ algorithm and the $E$-recombination scheme.
 Particles are clustered with the $k_T$ algorithm until a fixed number of subjets $N$ is obtained.
 Different than in the case of inclusive subjets, the number of identified subjets is fixed but their size varies jet-by-jet.
 The $N$ subjets span the full information content of the $N$ most resolved emissions inside the jet analogous to the $N$-subjettiness basis developed in Refs.~\cite{Datta:2017rhs,Datta:2017lxt,Datta:2019ndh}.
 An alternative approach to the exclusive $k_T$ algorithm is to identify subjets with the XCone algorithm~\cite{Stewart:2015waa}.
 We leave the exploration of this algorithm for future work.
-By taking the small-$r$ (inclusive subjets) or large-$N$ limit (exclusive subjets), we can study the transition to the nonperturbative regime where eventually, every subjet only contains a single hadron.
+By taking the small-$r$ (inclusive subjets) or large-$N$ limit (exclusive subjets), as well as $p_T^{\rm soft}\to 0$, we can study the transition to the nonperturbative regime where eventually, every subjet only contains a single hadron.